Sidduri2025/RehabEdge/README.md

 ## Feedback for patients
 The goal is to ensure that patients perform movements correctly and safely while receiving immediate feedback.

+## Real-Time Corrective Feedback
+If posture deviation is detected, the system immediately provides corrective feedback such as “Straighten your back” or “Raise your arm higher.”